Understanding SEC XBRL Financial Filings

 - HTML pages: Easy to read, flat set of HTML pages of the "as released" US GAAP Taxonomy.

-- Disclosure templates: Set of templates which can be used when creating SEC XBRL financial reports (prototype).
+- Reporting templates: Set of reporting templates which can be used when creating SEC XBRL financial reports (prototype).